Rev. Marti Keller: UUWF’s Affiliated Community Minister

-Rev. Marti Keller brings to this work 30 years of experience in secular public policy and ministerial justice work.
+Rev. Marti Keller brings to this UUWF ministry 30 years of experience in secular public policy and ministerial justice work.
 She was most recently associate minister at the UU Congregation of Atlanta, focusing on social justice, denominational work, small group ministry, and adult education.
 She has served as both a parish and community minister in congregations in the Mid-South for over a dozen years.
-Prior to her ordination, she worked with several non-profit social change organizations, including 12 years as a director of public affairs, community and government relations for Planned Parenthood in California.
+Prior to her ordination, she worked with several non-profit social change organizations, including 12 years as a director of public affairs and community and government relations for Planned Parenthood in California.

-Structured to support UUWF’s mission of advancing justice for women and girls and promoting their spiritual growth, Rev. Keller’s affiliated ministry will focus on three areas.
+Structured to support UUWF’s mission of advancing justice for women and girls and promoting their spiritual growth, Rev. Keller’s affiliated ministry focuses on three areas.

-Her legislative ministry will center on UUWF’s key public policy priorities: reproductive justice, immigration reform, economic justice, domestic violence, and sex trafficking as these issues impact women and girls.
-She will join with the UUA and other partner organizations in public witness and grassroots organizing of UU women around these issues, contribute a blog to UUWF’s website and a column to the newsletter, and provide ongoing information and advice to the president and board on advocacy initiatives.
+Her legislative ministry centers on UUWF’s key public policy priorities: reproductive justice, immigration reform, economic justice, domestic violence, and sex trafficking as these issues impact women and girls.
+She joins with the UUA and other partner organizations in public witness and grassroots organizing of UU women around these issues.
+She contributes a blog to UUWF’s website and a column to the newsletter, as well as providing ongoing information and advice to the president and board on advocacy initiatives.

 The affiliated ministry also aims to deepen the work of the Federation’s three funding programs.
 Rev. Keller’s proactive professional connections with UU seminaries and theological schools, as well as with UUMA, LREDA, UUMN, DRUUMM, and her colleagues on staff at the UUA, will strengthen the application pool and funding panel membership.